ConvertKit Plans & Prices: Are They Worth It?

-Their prices increase depending on the number of subscribers.
-It starts at $29 a month for a maximum of 1,000 contacts, $49 per month for up to 3,000 subscribers or $79 monthly for a list of 5,000 contacts.
+Their prices increase depending on the number of subscribers you have, and there are also a few differences in the features available.
+Prices start at $15 a month for a maximum of 300 contacts, $29 per month for up to 1,000 subscribers, $49 per month for up to 3,000 subscribers or $79 monthly for a list of 5,000 contacts.

 |User accounts||1 account||1 account||Unlimited|

 |Newsletter inbox preview & spam testing||Spam testing in the background||Spam testing in the background||Spam testing in the background|

-|Email & chat support||Good support|
+|Email & chat support||Good standard support||Priority support||Premium support|

 |ConvertKit pricing based on subscribers|